 Summary of the Documentary Photography Research

-Hopefully you can see from the above examples that documentary photography is about story telling and recording what really happened with no influence on the situation.
+Hopefully you can see from the above that documentary photography is about story telling and recording what really happened with no influence on the situation.
 Personally, this is why I think this style of photography works so well for weddings.
 A wedding day is for celebration, fun, chatting about the past and future events with pure excitement and joy.

 The Wedding Guests

 The style of wedding photography that you choose will ultimately impact the wedding experience for your guests.
 How?
 Well, your wedding guests (friends & family) are there to celebrate your special day, your love, and your future together.
 If you choose to go and have photographs for an hour or more, do you think that’s the best experience for your guests?
 Remember they’re there for you.
+A good way to achieve a natural portrait is to go for a walk for 5-10 minutes, have a chat, take some important time out; whilst you’re enjoying your time, I will create some natural photographs.

 The other side that impacts your guests is how the photographer works around them.
 Guests do not want to stand in a line for group shots, they don’t want to be taken away from a fun conversation, and ultimately have their photograph taken.
 When possible, guests will hide behind other people to avoid being visible in a group photograph.
 With documentary wedding photography there is no need to disappoint your guests as they can spend more time with you and not have to stand like a Madame Tussaud’s Wax Work for a forced photograph.